Nutrition

 Whey concentrate

-Whey concentrate is the most common form, offering a good balance of protein and nutrients, although it contains a moderate amount of lactose and fat.
+Whey concentrate is the most common form, offering a good balance of protein and nutrients, although it contains moderate amounts of lactose and fat.
 It is often chosen for its more affordable cost while still providing a rich source of protein.

 Whey isolate

-Whey isolate undergoes an additional filtration process to remove almost all fat and lactose, making it an ideal option for those who are lactose sensitive or looking for a very pure protein source .
+Whey isolate undergoes an additional filtration process to remove almost all fat and lactose, making it an ideal option for those sensitive to lactose or looking for a very pure protein source .

 Hydrolyzed whey

-Hydrolyzed whey is pre-digested by enzymes, which allows for even faster absorption.
-It is particularly appreciated by athletes for optimal muscle recovery after training.
+Hydrolyzed whey protein is pre-digested by enzymes, allowing for even faster absorption.
+It is particularly popular with athletes for optimal muscle recovery after training.

 Clear whey

 For those following a vegan diet or with specific intolerances, vegan whey is an ideal alternative.
-Formulated from high-quality plant proteins such as pea, brown rice and hemp, it mimics the amino acid profiles and nutritional benefits of traditional whey.
+Formulated with high-quality plant-based proteins such as pea, brown rice, and hemp, it mimics the amino acid profiles and nutritional benefits of traditional whey.

 The benefits of whey